MD Reviews Sound Therapy Tinnitus Options

 Several other factors contribute to tinnitus loudness in quiet, including:

-Auditory System Amplification: In the absence of external stimuli, the auditory system may become more sensitive to internal signals, including the neural activity associated with tinnitus loudness.
+• Auditory System Amplification: In the absence of external stimuli, the auditory system may become more sensitive to internal signals, including the neural activity associated with tinnitus loudness.
 This heightened sensitivity can contribute to the perception of increased loudness.
+This is called “central gain” and is seen in hyperacusis (abnormal sensitivity to sound).

 While tinnitus symptoms can seem more noticeable in quiet settings, the perceived loudness can vary among individuals.
 As you can guess, this principle is important in establishing how sound therapy for tinnitus works.